lupyuen/lupyuen.github.io/src/prtarget.md

 - Which means _actions/labeler_ and _pr-size-labeler_ won't work

-- Which is OK: We're implementing the PR Labeling ourselves anyway
+- Which is OK: We're doing the PR Labeling ourselves anyway

 TODO